 - 4.2.4.2.
-Sarin (GB) agent is required to be Chemical Agent Standard Analytical Reference Material (CASARM) grade.
-Agent purity analysis must be NIST traceable, documented and meet CASARM agent purity requirements.
-Proper CASARM storage requirements per local regulation are required to be adhered to. - 4.2.4.3.
-Test time will start immediately upon detection of agent in the test chamber.
-MINICAMSs are required to be sampling at the start of the test.
-GB vapor challenge time of X minutes plus X minutes of decay (no GB generation) equals the total test time (2X). - 4.2.5.
-Test Termination Parameters: The termination of the GB application test is in accordance with the total vapor test duration time 2X plus the before and after test check shots.
-The test will be terminated to protect the detectors from over-saturation.
-The termination point should be set at or above the highest calibration point for each one of the MINICAMSs in use. - 4.3.
+HD VAPOR: GENERAL. - Vapor Challenge Concentration = $50 \text{ mg/m}^3 \pm 10\%$ - Vapor Challenge Time = X minutes, but no longer than X + 1 minute - X = Manufactured Rated Time of Respirator - Total Test Time = 2X - 4.2.4.3.
+Total Time Test is equal to 2X and begins at the initial generation of HD vapor.
+MINICAMSs are required to be sampling at the start of the test time. - 4.3.
 Safety and Training: Normal laboratory safety practices are required.
 Laboratory specific regulations such as US Army Regulation 50-6, Chemical Surety apply as required.
-The practices includes all safety precautions described in the current Occupational Safety & Health Facility Laboratory Safety Manual, the applicable US Army Regulations, the U.S. Army Soldiers and Biological Chemical Command Laboratory Safety Procedures, and any other equivalent manuals/periodicals. - 4.3.1.
+The practices includes all safety precautions described in the current Occupational Safety & Health Facility Laboratory Safety Manual, the applicable US Army Regulations, the U.S. Army Soldiers and Biological Chemical Command Laboratory Safety Procedures, and any other equivalent manuals/periodicals.

+- 4.3.1.
 Safety glasses, lab coats, assigned respirator and butyl gloves are required be available/worn as laboratory standard operating procedures apply. - 4.3.2.
 Work and walking surfaces must be maintained free of clutter and non-essential test equipment. - 4.3.3.
 When handling any laboratory glassware, laboratory personnel must wear approved gloves, which are rated appropriate in accordance with current safety and hygiene plans. - 4.3.4.
 Laboratory personnel are required to be trained on this STP and documentation is required to be available for review of said training.
 Personnel are required to be trained and qualified per local requirements in all applicable standard operating procedures (SOP) appropriate for the test. - 4.3.5.
 The laboratory personal shall be knowledgeable about the specific CBRN APER being tested.
 The laboratory personal must be able to properly align and fit the respirator system on the SMARTMAN headform without malformation or destruction of the APER. - 4.3.6.
 All APER systems exposed to agent during testing shall be treated as hazardous materials in accordance with local laboratory procedures and methods.
 Disposal of contaminated CBRN APER materials is the responsibility of the testing laboratory.
-Respirator manufacturers shall not be held accountability for APERs exposed to agent during this test in accordance with local testing lab test equipment procedures per Department of Defense HAZMAT protocol.
+Respirator manufacturers shall not be held accountability for APERs exposed to agent during this test in accordance with local testing lab test equipment procedures per Department of Defense HAZMAT protocol. - 4.3.7.
+Surety lab procedures outlined in applicable SOPs and a controlled copy of this STP are required to be on hand.
+Refer to appropriate Material Safety Data Sheets, manufacturer's instructions and available current Health and Safety manuals, or other appropriate documentation for the proper protection and care in handling, storing, and disposing of the contaminated respirators, canisters, subassemblies and chemicals used in this procedure.